alicemunsal/dohex/DoHex.md

 ### Component Communication

-Components can only talk to each other through their ports, or
+Components can talk to each other through their ports, or they can implement service interfaces (REST, gRPC

 ## Data Oriented Programming